 - The procedure itself is done on an outpatient basis.
 The patient returns home or to their hotel the same morning.

 - The operation is done under general anesthesia.
-Two very small incisions are made on either side.
+Two very small incisions are made.

 - Air is inserted through the incision into the chest cavity.
-The reason for the air is to push the lung away from the operative site.
-At no time does the lung collapse because we use single lumen intubation.
+The reason for the air is to push the lungs away from the operation site.
+At no time does the lung collapse because we use single lumen intubation to prevent this from happening.
 This means that air is exchanged through both lungs throughout the entire procedure.
-Different ETS surgeons use different techniques including the use of double lumen endotracheal tubes, which in turn, leads to a collapsed lung.
+Different ETS surgeons use different techniques.
+Some surgeons use double lumen endotracheal tubes, which in turn, can lead to a collapsed lung.
 Even with a collapsed lung, however, the lung will go back to its normal position once it is inflated again.

 - Endoscopic equipment (a fiber optic camera and a working instrument) is then inserted.
-Two high-resolution monitors are placed at either side of the patient so the doctor has a perfect view of the custom-made instruments he is using.
+Two high-resolution monitors are placed on either side of the patient, so the doctor has a perfect view of the custom-made instruments he is using.